A Complete Visual Guide to Google SERPs: What Keywords to Use And How to Get Featured

 - Mcdonald's Chicago.

-Thus all related questions are the ones that return Featured snippets and the URL that's a winner at the featured snippet is also the winner at the Related questions block.
-When the searcher clicks on any related question from the list, Google adds the new questions which are related to last-clicked one.
+Thus, all related questions are the ones that return Featured snippets, and the URL that's a winner at the featured snippet is also the winner at the Related questions block.
+When the searcher clicks on any related question from the list, Google adds the new questions related to the last-clicked one.

 Examples of keywords: